augur.ancestral module

 numpy.ndarray(bool)

-augur.ancestral.run_ancestral(T, aln, reference_sequence=None, is_vcf=False, full_sequences=False, fill_overhangs=False, infer_ambiguous=False, marginal=False, alphabet='nuc')
+augur.ancestral.run_ancestral(T, aln, reference_sequence=None, is_vcf=False, full_sequences=False, fill_overhangs=False, infer_ambiguous=False, marginal=False, alphabet='nuc', rng_seed=None)

 ancestral nucleotide reconstruction using TreeTime

-augur.ancestral.validate_arguments(args, is_vcf)
+augur.ancestral.validate_arguments(args, genes)

 Check that provided arguments are compatible.
 Where possible we use argparse built-ins, but they don’t cover everything we want to check.
 This checking shouldn’t be used by downstream code to assume arguments exist, however by checking for invalid combinations up-front we can exit quickly.